Christmas Past, Christmas Present and Aunt Rose

 Rose De Dan, Saqqara, Kiya, Cougar, Sand and Puma

 Postscript: Today is the 24th of December, and the package has moved closer to North Jersey but is not there yet.
-Package might arrive on Christmas Eve along with Santa.
-Or maybe not.
+It might arrive on Christmas Eve along with Santa—or maybe not.

 >>>>>>